SteeveDroz/wheel-of-misfortune/README.md

 ### Basic use

-Tu use the app, simply click on the "Run" button.
+To use the app, simply click on the "Run" button.
 The wheel will start turning and show the choice once it stopped.

 ![The selected choice](doc/images/select-1.png)